Skip to Content

 Mole

-Fun Fact: Mole eyelids are thin enough to let light pass through, and they never open.
+Fun Fact: Mole eyelids are thin enough to let light pass through and never open.
 That is to protect the eyes from dirt.

 17. Mink